New Sensations: Critical reception

 Upon release, New Sensations received favorable reviews from music critics.
 Writing for The Village Voice, music journalist Robert Christgau stated that "instead of straining fruitlessly to top himself, Reed has settled into a pattern as satisfying as what he had going with the Velvets, though by definition it isn't as epochal.
 The music is simple and inevitable, and even the sarcastic songs are good sarcastic songs".
 In Rolling Stone, Kurt Loder called it "a long-overdue delight that's all the more exciting for being completely unexpected."

 Robert Palmer of The New York Times praised New Sensations, along with Reed's preceding studio albums The Blue Mask and Legendary Hearts, as "uniformly splendid, ranking with the very best of [Reed's] earlier solo work."

 Ira Robbins of Trouser Press addressed Reed's decision to play all the guitar parts himself, describing the result as "anything but self-indulgent.
 Forsaking the two-guitar sound just throws Saunders' distinctive fretless bass playing and Reed's spare arrangements into higher relief, and they merit the attention – as do the songs, which prove that a middle-aged rock songwriter can have plenty to offer."

 New Sensations would later place ninth in The Village Voices annual Pazz & Jop critics' poll.

-In a retrospective review for AllMusic, critic Mark Deming wrote of the album, "New Sensations showed that Reed had a lot more warmth and humanity than he was given credit for, and made clear that he could 'write happy' when he felt like, with all the impact of his 'serious' material."
+Ann Powers described the album as a "New Wave crossover hit".
+In a retrospective review for AllMusic, critic Mark Deming described the album as "a set of straight-ahead rock & roll" and a pop rock album.
+And said that "New Sensations showed that Reed had a lot more warmth and humanity than he was given credit for, and made clear that he could 'write happy' when he felt like, with all the impact of his 'serious' material."